Conquest of the Crystal Palace

-Conquest of the Crystal Palace, known in Japan as Matendōji is a 1990 Nintendo Entertainment System platform game developed by Quest and published by Asmik Corporation of America (subsidiary of J:COM).
+Conquest of the Crystal Palace, known in Japan as Matendōji is a 1990 platform game developed by Quest and published by Asmik Corporation of America (subsidiary of J:COM) for the Nintendo Entertainment System.

 Story

 Years prior to the events of the game, the Kingdom of the Crystal Palace was conquered by an evil being named Zaras, who crowned himself king.
 Only Zap, a dog who served as a Keeper of the Crystal Palace, and Farron, the kingdom's infant prince, managed to escape.
 As the game begins, Zap explains to a now-teenage Farron that the time has come to retake the Crystal Palace, giving the prince one of three magical crystals that grant special powers to their user.

 Farron's quest takes him through five perilous realms filled with bizarre enemies, with aid for the prince coming only through Zap, a shopkeeper named Kim who doubles as a hint-dropping news reporter, and the kidnapped Crystal Princess who bestows the Moon Mirror upon Farron if he manages to free her.